nathantwold/ships-in-the-night/README.md

 # Spin up

 - clone or download a the project into a folder.
-- run npm install
+- run 'npm install'
-- in one tab run npm run server
+- in one terminal run 'npm run server'
-- in another run npm run client
+- in another terminal run 'npm run client'

 the project will open in a new tab running on localhost:3000